AceLikesGhosts/ytm-rpc/README.md

 1. Navigate to the respective extensions tab.
 2. Turn on the Developer Mode switch (typically located in the top right of the extensions page)
 3. Click on the "Load Unpacked" button
-4. Browser to the project directory, and select the folder named `extension`
+4. Browser to the project directory, and select the folder named `packages/extensions`

 #### Firefox

 1. Navigate to [about:debugging](about:debugging)
 2. Proceed to the `This Firefox` tab
 3. Select `Load Temporary Add-on…`
-4. Navigate to the `extension` folder and select any file within it.
+4. Navigate to the `packages/extensions` folder and select any file within it.

 If you have changed the port of the server, click on the extension's icon to modify the port data is sent to.